Skip to main content

 Day 30 – Ephesians 1:6 To the praise of the glory of his grace, wherein he hath made us accepted in the beloved.

 *(C) Adrienne Jason 2025.
 Feel free to share with others.
-Written with the support of AI from a Mid-Acts view with KJB verses.
+Written with AI as a support tool from a Mid-Acts view with KJB verses.

 Popular posts from this blog